hirosystems/stacks-subnets/docs/miner-resource-recommendation.md

 ## Hardware Specifications

-The following are the hardware specifications for running a Subnet on the mainnet.
+The following are the hardware specifications for running a Subnet on the Mainnet.

 ### CPU